Easy Guide to Funding for Speech-Language Pathology Services in BC (Updated 2026)

 To access extended health care, call or email your insurance provider and ask if they cover speech-language evaluation and/or therapy or look at your benefits summary.
 Many providers will also cover parent coaching for both parents which can triple the amount of services your child receives.

-Large providers of extended health benefits in BC include Pacific Blue Cross, Sun Life Financial, Great-West Life Insurance and Manulife Insurance
+Large providers of extended health benefits in BC include Pacific Blue Cross, Sun Life Financial, Canada Life and Manulife Insurance.

 Does your child have Autism Spectrum Disorder (ASD)?